mpaperno/MSFSTouchPortalPlugin/README.md

 * Allows simultaneous usage from multiple networked Touch Portal devices.
 * Optional WASM module integration allows even greater expansion, with access to many variable types (including "Local" variables) and events/actions not normally accessible via SimConnect alone.
+* Integrates live HubHop data for activating thousands of available Input Events provided by the community.

 ## Documentation

 See the [Wiki](https://github.com/mpaperno/MSFSTouchPortalPlugin/wiki/) for some guides and tips.

-Auto-generated documentation on all actions, states, and settings can be found in [DOCUMENTATION.md](DOCUMENTATION.md).
+Auto-generated documentation on all actions, connectors, events, settings, and default included states can be found in [DOCUMENTATION.md](DOCUMENTATION.md).

 **NEW IN THE WIKI:** Assets - [Pages, Buttons, & Graphics](https://github.com/mpaperno/MSFSTouchPortalPlugin/wiki/Pages-Buttons-and-Graphics) to get started with.

-## Installation & Usage
+## Installation

 1. Get the latest release of this plugin from the  [Releases](https://github.com/mpaperno/MSFSTouchPortalPlugin/releases) page.
 2. The plugin is distributed and installed as a standard Touch Portal `.tpp` plugin file.
 If you know how to import a plugin,